The Nativity for Kids

 A Charlie Brown Christmas

-Next, is A Charlie Brown Christmas.
-In this classic book Linus shares the Bible verse in Luke and shares the true meaning of Christmas with the Peanuts Gang.
+In this classic book, A Charlie Brown Christmas, Linus shares the Bible verse in Luke and shares the true meaning of Christmas with the Peanuts Gang.

 They Followed the Star